 Enabling the integration

-After your organization’s Box admin enables the Slack integration, you must install it for your account.
+After your organization’s Box admin enables the Box for Slack integration, you must install it for your account.
 To do this:

 - Log in to your Slack account with your Slack credentials.